PrathamSinghal/Plotting-CoronaVirus-cases-onMap/README.md

-# Plotting-CoronaVirus-cases-onMap
+# Getting Started with Plotting-CoronaVirus-cases-onMap

 This repository is to plot the coronavirus cases on the map.
 It is using the mapbox to plot the cases on the map.

-To run this project open it in vs code and open it with live server.
+# Available Scripts
+In the project directory, you can run: Open https://prathamsinghal.github.io/Plotting-CoronaVirus-cases-onMap/ to view it in the browser.